-But don’t despair: if you are affected by pitted acne scars, read on for realistic, and useful information to help you get rid of pitted acne scars at home ASAP!
+But don’t despair: if you are affected by atrophic/pitted acne scars, read on for realistic and useful information on how to get rid of atrophic acne scars on your own.

 According to NCBI, “…In 80 to 90 percent of [acne] cases, there is a net destruction of collagen in the dermis that results in atrophic scars.”

 Basically, this type of acne scar occurs when the skin is unable to rebuild the collagen destroyed from acne infections/breakouts.
 That area has healed below the normal skin surface level, leaving a depressed mark or pit.

 As if that’s not bad enough, there are 3 types of ways a pitted scar can be classified.

 Three Types of Atrophic Acne Scars

 If you have atrophic acne scars, they might fall into three categories describing their depth, shape, and size.

 Icepick scars – these are deep, narrow, pitted scars

 Rolling scars – broad depressions with a sloping edge

 Boxcar scars – broad depressions with sharply defined edgesDefinitions from DermNet NZ